 Is England’s scrum doomed ahead of the World Cup?
 The architect of the 2003 world beaters shares his view

-IT takes a side with a consistently powerful, cohesive set-piece game to win a – and currently do not have what it takes.
-What is also certain is that unless they develop a world class scrum before the 2019 tournament kicks off in Japan a year from now they cannot be considered true contenders.
+IT takes a side with a consistently powerful, cohesive set-piece game to win a World Cup – and currently England do not have what it takes.
+What is also certain is that unless they develop a world class before the 2019 tournament kicks off in Japan a year from now they cannot be considered true contenders.

 The autumn series will provide the litmus test of whether England can make the necessary gains, but Phil Keith-Roach, the peerless 2003 England world champion scrum coach, says that it will take hours of blood, sweat and tears, and attention to detail, to get there.